 6.1.
-The relevant requirements of the RMA, the Local Government Act 2002, and the two iwi management plans that apply in the District6 have been given appropriate regard in the preparation of this evaluation.
+The relevant requirements of the RMA, the Local Government Act 2002, and the two iwi management plans that apply in the District7 have been given appropriate regard in the preparation of this evaluation.
+There are no relevant National Policy Statements or National Environmental Standards that have material bearing on this evaluation.